BMW, Great Wall confirm Chinese Mini production talks

-MUNICH/SHANGHAI (Reuters) - Luxury German carmaker BMW is in talks to produce its Mini models in China in partnership with Great Wall Motor Co. the Chinese carmaker said on Friday.
+MUNICH/SHANGHAI (Reuters) - Luxury German carmaker BMW (BMWG.DE) is in talks to produce its Mini models in China in partnership with Great Wall Motor Co.
+(601633.SS) (2333.HK), the Chinese carmaker said on Friday.

 The carmakers have been discussing plans to launch electric and conventional Mini models for 18 months, Great Wall said in a stock exchange filing that described the talks as preliminary.
 BMW said it planned to grow the Mini brand in China with a new local partner, without naming Great Wall.